adamgofast/IgniteBd-Next-combine/firebaseauthusercreate.md

 **The Flow:**
 1. We create Firebase user **WITHOUT a password** (passwordless state)
-2. We generate a password reset link (works even without a password)
+2. We generate a password reset link with `continueUrl` pointing to our client portal login
-3. Client clicks the link → Firebase takes them to a page
+3. Client clicks the link → Firebase takes them to **Firebase's hosted password reset page** (not our portal)
 4. Client enters a NEW password (no "old password" field because there isn't one)
 5. Firebase validates the `oobCode` in the URL to ensure it's legitimate
 6. Client's password is now set
+7. Firebase redirects them to our client portal login page (`/login`)
-7. Client can now log in normally with email + password
+8. Client can now log in normally with email + password on our client portal

 **Key Point:** Firebase's `generatePasswordResetLink` works for BOTH:
 - Users who have a password (actual reset)